-If it doesn’t smell like rotten eggs, you have a different issue.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your home.

 It’s also possible that a small animal navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.

 What can I do?

 Analyze your filter.
 This is a usual culprit for air conditioner odors.
 If it’s been a long time since you’ve swapped your air filter, try replacing it with a brand new one.
 We typically advise changing your filter every three months.
 But it’s also vital to keep in mind other elements that would require you to replace it more frequently, such as pets in the home or if a family member has allergies or asthma.

 If you’ve switched the filter and it’s not helping, it’s probably time to reach out for some help.
 Especially if it’s been an lengthy period of time since your last air conditioning examination.
 They can review the situation to see if a thorough cleaning can do the job.
 You may also want to consider having your air ducts cleaned.
 Professional duct cleaners can take a look to see if your indoor air quality would benefit from a proper cleaning.

 If you have anxiety about the odors in your home, Point Heating & Cooling can help you assess the situation and talk through possible solutions.
 You should be able to enjoy your cool indoor space during the warmer summer months, without having to suffer with unfavorable odors.
 You can schedule an appointment with our experts online or give us a shout at 715-504-0533.